rykov/rom-dynamo/README.md

       region:        'us-east-1'
     })

 To connect, use the following URL to specify the AWS region and table name prefix.
-In this case, accessing `users` will map to the table `table-name-prefix-users`:
+In this case, accessing `photos` will map to the table `table-name-prefix-photos`:

     dynamo://region/table-name-prefix-/

 So a sample setup will be:

     rom = ROM.setup(:dynamo, 'dynamo://us-east-1/development_app_/') do
-      relation(:users) do
+      relation(:photos) do
         # This will call GetItem API directly
         def by_id(id)
           restrict(id: id)